devdastl/-EVA-8_Phase-1_Assignment-4/README.md

 ### Repository setup:
 This repository contains 4 folders, each folder contains colab copy of notebook of the training code and a model architecture image.
 Below are the information about the following folders.
-- `step_1/` - This folder (as name suggest) contains colab copy of notebook of first step i.e. first code setup `step_1/EVA_assignment_4-step1.ipynb`.
+- step_1/ - This folder (as name suggest) contains colab copy of notebook of first step i.e. first code setup `step_1/EVA_assignment_4-step1.ipynb`.
-- `step_2/` - This folder contains colab copy of notebook of second step i.e. second code setup `step_2/EVA_assignment_4-step2.ipynb`
+- step_2/ - This folder contains colab copy of notebook of second step i.e. second code setup `step_2/EVA_assignment_4-step2.ipynb`
-- `step_3/` - This folder contains colab copy of notebook of third step i.e. Third code setup `step_3/EVA_assignment_4-step3.ipynb`
+- step_3/ - This folder contains colab copy of notebook of third step i.e. Third code setup `step_3/EVA_assignment_4-step3.ipynb`
-- `step_4/` - This folder contains colab copy of notebook of fourth step i.e. fourth code setup `step_4/EVA_assignment_4-step4.ipynb`
+- step_4/ - This folder contains colab copy of notebook of fourth step i.e. fourth code setup `step_4/EVA_assignment_4-step4.ipynb`
-- `Bonus_step/` - This assignment has a bonus part in which same target should be achieved in less then 8,000 parameters for bonus points.
+- Bonus_step/ - This assignment has a bonus part in which same target should be achieved in less then 8,000 parameters for bonus points.
 So this folder contains colab copy of notebook of that extra bonus step code setup `Bonus_step/EVA_assignment_4-Bonusstep.ipynb`

-This means that required target is achieved in four steps and an extra step to achieve bonus target.
+**NOTE: This means that required target is achieved in four steps and an extra step to achieve bonus target.**

 ## Dataset representation
 As mentioned earlier, in this assignment we are using [MNIST Handwritten Digit Dataset](<http://yann.lecun.com/exdb/mnist/>) to train our CNN model to achieve mentioned target.
 Below is an image representing subset of the image data which we will be using in this assignment.

 ![Alt text](step_1/dataset_img.JPG?raw=true "model architecture")

 ## First code setup (step 1)
 In this section we will look into the first code setup which is present in `step_1/EVA_assignment_4-step1.ipynb`.
 We will look into the target set for first code setup step, model architecture, result target, analysis and output logs.

 ### Target (step 1)
 Below are the target for step1.
 1. Get the setup correct and working.
 Because it is required to have basic working code for training and evaluation.